Westgate Mall (Ohio): Redevelopment

 Dillard's, the interior of the mall, & plaza in front were demolished to make way for new buildings.

 The new Westgate (dropping "mall" from the name) was opened in Fall of 2007.
-Westgate is an outdoor center with anchors Target, Petco, Lowe's, Marshall's, Books-A-Million, and others that have followed.
+Westgate is an outdoor center with anchors Target, Petco, Lowe's, Marshalls, Books-A-Million, and others that have followed.
 Kohl's remained open during the redevelopment.
 Other stores include Ulta, Verizon, Great Clips, Five Below, Justice, Famous Footwear, Starbucks, Chick-fil-A, and The Original Pancake House.